xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

 Assuming we have an SVP oracle, the BKZ algorithm is defined as follows:

-    Data: LLL-reduced basis B (pre-processed) and block size beta repeat until no changes
+    Data: LLL-reduced basis B (preprocessed) and block size beta repeat until no changes
-        for k in 0 to d-1
+        for k in 0 to d-2
-            LLL on local projected block [k, ..., k+beta-1] v <-- SVP-Oracle(local projected block[k, ..., k+beta-1])
+            LLL on local projected block B[k, ..., min(k+beta, d)]
-            insert v into B
+            v <-- SVP-Oracle(local projected block B[k, ..., min(k+beta, d)])
-        end
+            insert v into B at index k and handle linear dependencies with LLL end

-Hereafter is a simple representation of a block moving through a matrix for one tour of BKZ, in practice we often do several tours.
+In practice, stronger preprocessing than LLL is often performed before the BKZ block loop.
+Hereafter is a simple representation of a block moving through a matrix for one tour of BKZ, in practice we often do several tours because we are supposed to stop when no more significant changes occur.

 {{< iframe src="/graphs/bkz.html" width="100%" height="500" title="Interactive Graph" caption="Example of the BKZ algorithm block sliding." >}}